jecki/DHParser/documentation_src/manuals/transform.rst

 While transformation functions are functions with a single argument, it would often be helpful to pass further parameters, like the jsut mentioned boolean conditions, to a transformation.
+Such transformation functions with further parameters can be called "parameterized transformation function" where we consider the second argument of the parameterized transformation function as its first parameter.

-One way to do this is by deriving partial functions as described in `Python documentation <https://docs.python.org/3/library/functools.html#functools.partial>`_.
+One obvious way to turn a paremterized transformation function into a transformation function proper with a single argument is by deriving partial functions as described in
+`Python documentation <https://docs.python.org/3/library/functools.html#functools.partial>`_.
 Example::